 A: Remember, with fixing you're not just saving now, the aim is to get a guarantee against prices rising.
 You could also get cashback on top of the tariff saving via the cashback site links.

 A: No. Switch, and you keep the same gas, electricity and pipes.
 Only service and, crucially, cost changes.
-Yet it will take two months to switch across, which is why doing it now before big winter bills is crucial.
+Yet it will take two months to switch across.
 Switching is pretty simple, but, of course, for some there can be hassles.

 Q: How do I switch - will the new company contact the old?